koush/docs.scrypted.app/buyers-guide/servers.md

 ## Apple Mac Mini M1/M2

 This system contains a CPU, GPU, and a TPU (neural cores).

-An Apple Silicon Mac Mini is the most capable Scrypted NVR system available.
+## Intel Core Ultra 125H

+This Intel 12th generation NUC contains a CPU and laptop class GPU and  NPU in a tiny package.
+The H series chip has 80 GPU cores compared to the 24 on the Intel N100.
+The Intel Core Ultra 125H is the top recommendation for large scale deployments.

-## Intel 13500H
+## Intel 12600H

 This Intel 12th generation NUC contains a CPU and laptop class GPU in a tiny package.
 The H series chip has 80 GPU cores compared to the 24 on the Intel N100.